Ch0wW/docker-quake3dc/README.md

  ### Additional infos
- * The Quake 3 packages that is used can be found [here](http://dl.baseq.fr/quake/q3dc/).
+ * The Quake 3 packages that are used can be found [here](http://dl.baseq.fr/quake/q3dc/).
  * The **18 first characters of the server hostname are visible** on your Dreamcast.
  * If you want to modify the maplist, you will need to compile the docker manually, or to create a docker symlink to
  ```/server/q3a/baseq3/config``` , aswell as execing the file in